gmtribe/launchpad-CCA/README.md

 }
 ```

-**Implementation**: An auction graduates when the clearing price exceeds the floor price, indicating all tokens have been sold.
-Non-graduated auctions refund all currency to bidders and return all tokens to the token recipient.
+**Implementation**: Graduated auctions have clearing price > floor price.
+Non-graduated auctions refund currency to bidders.

 ### Fund Management

-After an auction ends, the raised currency and any unsold tokens can be withdrawn by the designated recipients.
-This includes support for callback functionality.
+After an auction ends, raised currency and unsold tokens can be withdrawn by designated recipients.

 ```solidity
 interface IAuction {